SlexAxton/css-colorguard/README.md

 ## The Output

-You'll get an oject back (json if you're doing the command line) that has warnings, as well as some additional color stats that we have so pass you for convenience.
+You'll get an oject back (json if you're doing the command line) that has warnings, as well as some additional color stats.
+Those are just for fun or whatever.

 ```json
 {